Skip to Main Content

 Before you start

-Why should I reference ChatGPT content?
+Why should I reference generative AI content?

 References tell your reader where your information came from and how you used it in your work.
 If you use content created by a tool like ChatGPT, including it in your works cited - as you would with any other source - is the responsible thing to do.
-If you use ChatGPT to help write or structure your paper, even if you do not otherwise quote or paraphrase its content, you will likely wish to acknowledge your use of it in some manner.
+If you use the tool to help write or structure your paper, even if you do not otherwise quote or paraphrase its content, you will likely wish to acknowledge your use of it in some manner.
 This provides transparency to your reader.

-Are there official guidelines for citing ChatGPT?
+Are there official guidelines for citing generative AI content?

-Citing AI-Produced Content Responsibly
+Referencing AI-Produced Content Responsibly

-We are still learning how to ethically use and cite generative AI resources.
-As such, err on the side of transparency if you use one.
-Here are some ideas for citing generative AI responsibly:
+Understanding how to ethically use and cite generative AI output is an ongoing process.
+As such, erring on the side of transparency is a best practice when using a generative AI tool.
+Here are some ideas for citing and referencing generative AI content responsibly:

 • Save a transcript of your chat.
 Make it available to or retrievable by your reader, possibly by including it as an appendix to your work or as an online supplement.

 • Include the date when the response was generated or date of access.
 This is important as these tools will update regularly.
+You may wish to note the model (e.g., GPT-5) that you used.

 • Acknowledge how you used the tool.
 You can do this even if you only use generative AI to plan your paper or generate ideas and don't include any of its generated content.